calebtuttle/portfoliobuilder/docs/value_quality_method.md

-# Valuation and Quality Measures
+# Valuation and Quality Weighting Method
-This page describes the valuation and quality measures that are part of the 'value_quality' weighting method.
+This page describes the valuation and quality ('Value-Quality,' 'value_quality') weighting method and lists the measures that are part of it.

 ## Overview
-Each stock receives a score.
-A stock with a higher score receives more weight.
-A score only has meaning in relation to other stocks in the same basket.
-Each stock's score consists of two sub-scores, Valuation and Quality, such that the total score = (Valuation * 0.5) + (Quality * 0.5).

-The Valuation score increases as the stock's Valuation ratios decrease.
-For example, a stock with a P/E of 20 will likely have a higher Valuation score than a stock with a P/E of 40.
-The Quality score increases as measures of Quality increase.
-For example, a stock with consistent YoY earnings growth of 15% will likely have a higher Quality score than a stock whose earnings have consistently decreased.

-TODO: Discuss methodology--how you get a single weight from all these measures.
+There are a few steps in the Valuation and Quality weighting method.

+First, valuation and quality data is gathered on each stock.
+The valuation data measures how inexpensive the stock is.
+The quality data measures how good the company is, mainly, how good it is at generating earnings.

+Second, each stock is given a score for each measure.
+That is, a stock will receive a score for its P/E ratio, one for its EV/EBITDA ratio, and so on.
+This score is a function of the measure for this stock relative to the total value for this measure for all stocks.
+For instance, if a basket contains only 2 stocks (AAPL and FB, say), and if AAPL's ROE is 3x that of FB, AAPL's ROE score will be 3x FB's ROE score.

+Third, the scores for the individual measures are summed to produce two weights for each stock: a valuation weight and a quality weight.
+The valuation weight formula is:\
+stock valuation weight = sum(all valuation scores for some stock) / sum(all valuation scores for all stocks)\
+The quality weight formula is:\
+stock quality weight = sum(all quality scores for some stock) / sum(all quality scores for all stocks)

+Fourth, a final, single weight is generated for each stock using this formula:\
+stock weight = (stock valuation weight)/2 + (stock quality weight)/2

 ## Valuation Measures